HelmchenLabSoftware/Centripetal_propagation_astrocytes/README.md

 ### When will centripetal propagation patterns be visible?

 - Centripetal propagation requires either noise-less or rather long recordings.
 We denoised our recordings and used 10-20 min recordings.
+Patterns might however also be visible in short recordings, depending on the recorded calcium activity and behaviors.

 - Centripetal propagation requires behavioral events that lead to arousal, e.g., running episodes or negative valence-stimuli like air puffs.